martyanov/cstar-migrate/README.rst

                         will be ignored.
   -k SSL_CLIENT_PRIVATE_KEY, --ssl-client-private-key SSL_CLIENT_PRIVATE_KEY
-                        File path of the .key file containing the private key of the host on which the cassandra-migrate command is run.
+                        File path of the .key file containing the private key of the host on which the cstar-migrate command is run.
 This option must be used in conjuction with the -t option.
 This option is ignored unless the -s option is provided.
   -t SSL_CLIENT_CERT, --ssl-client-cert SSL_CLIENT_CERT
-                        File path of the .crt file containing the public certificate of the host on which the cassandra-migrate command is run.
+                        File path of the .crt file containing the public certificate of the host on which the cstar-migrate command is run.
 This certificate (or the CA that signed it) must be trusted by the cassandra host that migrations are run against.
 This option must be used